mdn/content-team-projects/contrib-docs/community-guidelines/index.md

 You can communicate with the MDN Web Docs team and community through our [Matrix channel](https://chat.mozilla.org/#/room/#mdn:mozilla.org), forums on [Discourse](https://discourse.mozilla.org/c/mdn/236), and discussions on [GitHub](https://github.com/mdn/mdn-community/discussions).

-- You can also drop us an email at <mdn-admins@mozilla.org>.
 - If you are learning web development and are stuck on a coding problem, we have [active forums](https://discourse.mozilla.org/c/mdn/learn/250) where you can ask questions and get help.